Upgrading to New Version

 When upgrading from release 2.4.0, open the System Administration Cockpit for each compute host in a separate tab.

 In clusters since release 2.5.0, the compute hosts rely on the controller’s System Administration Cockpit to initiate upgrades.
-If the computes were set up correctly, then you should be able to switch between all hosts in the controller System Administration Cockpit.
-At the top of the left-side menu, the currently-controlled hostname should be visible as a dropdown menu.
+If the compute hosts were set up correctly, then you should be able to switch between all hosts in the controller System Administration Cockpit.
+At the top of the left-side menu, the currently-controlled hostname should be visible as a drop-down menu.
 Clicking it reveals all compute hosts visible to System Administration Cockpit.
 Select each compute host in turn to switch between them.
 If you are unable to see or switch to all hosts without errors, contact support.

 Verifying state for CML Controller Upgrade - CML UI steps